Institutions that have joined the Scheme

-This means that there may be a delay between the time that an institution announces it will join the Scheme, and the time that applications relating to those institutions can be processed.
+For non-government institutions, the process of joining the Scheme includes several steps.
+This means there may be a delay between the time that an institution announces it will join the Scheme, and the time that applications relating to those institutions can be processed.
+The Scheme is working very closely with institutions to help them join as quickly as possible.

-You can make an application for redress at any time, but applications cannot be assessed until the responsible institution, or institutions, have fully joined the Scheme – they need to have completed all the necessary steps.
+You can make an application for redress at any time, but applications cannot be assessed until the responsible institution, or institutions, have fully joined the Scheme.
+They need to complete all the necessary steps.

 Once you have made an application, the National Redress Scheme will contact you to acknowledge receipt of the application and provide initial guidance on the process.
 This guidance will include information about whether the institution, or institutions, have fully joined the Scheme.